Writers, you have questions.

 If writers submit more words than the order prescribes, they will not be paid for the additional words.
 Writers cannot submit less than the minimum words prescribed on an order either.

-If a client uses a premium order form, they have the ability to adjust the compensation to be higher than our standard pay-per-word rates.
-Clients can use premium order forms for high-end or ongoing projects that require additional research, industry expertise, or other editorial complexities.
+A client has the ability to adjust the compensation to be higher than our standard pay-per-word rates or set flat-rate pricing.
+Clients can use this for high-end or ongoing projects that require additional research, industry expertise, or other editorial complexities.

 If a client uses our crowd order form, the pay is 10% less than our standard pay-per-word rates above.
 However, the goal of this is to give our new writers more experience so they can build profitable relationships with clients in the long-term.

-Monthly. $10 USD is required in your account for payment.
-PayPal accounts are used for payment on orders completed during the previous month.
-All assignments are tallied up on the fourth day of the following month (allowing previous month's items to be approved by clients).
+All assignments are tallied up on the 4th and 19th day of the month, for those orders that were submitted by the end of the preceding half-month (allowing previous period's items to be approved by clients).
 Once tallied, WriterAccess transfers the required funds to PayPal (which may take a few days) and send payments as soon as the balance is available to do so.
-By the end of this process, writers are paid out between the 7th - 9th of the month.
-There was one instance, after a Monday holiday, when payments went out on the 10th, but that was an exception, not the rule.
+By the end of this process, writers are typically paid out between the 7th and 9th for those pieces submitted before the end of the previous month, and between the 22nd and 24th for those pieces submitted by the 15th.

 Writers can specify an alternate email address for use with PayPal.
 If writers don't provide this alternate, the primary is used.